guerre381/udacity_project_2/README.md

 [Test results](models/test)

 The model can be improved with a different classifier like ensemble techniques.
 Neural network was prefered because of fast learning.
+However, there are too many false negative.
+Recall is low.

 <!-- Built with -->
 ## Built With